mm80843/T3.5/docs/Benef/PBN__Benef_734.md

 # __Economic stability__

-## Name of the Benefit

-Non-pharmaceutical interventions stabilize the economy by reducing the spread of the virus and allowing businesses to operate more normally.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from a stable economic environment, which increases the value of their assets and investments.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_792.md)